KasperskyLab/Kaspresso/README.md

 ```

 ## Runner
 If you looking for a Runner to execute your UI tests we strongly recommend to use [Marathon](https://github.com/MarathonLabs/marathon).
+[Marathon](https://github.com/MarathonLabs/marathon) is a fast, platform-independent test runner focused on performance and stability.
+It offers easy to use platform implementations for Android and iOS as well as an API for use with custom hardware farms and more techstacks.
 <img src="marathon-banner.svg" alt="Marathon"/>

 ## Existing issues